Natalie's Health

 • Keep covered in the refrigerator for up to 4 days.

-• HOW TO FREEZE: Take your cooked and cooled waffles and place each waffle individually in wax paper bags.
+• How to freeze?
+Take your cooked and cooled waffles and place each waffle individually in wax paper bags or stack between wax paper.
 Store wrapped waffles in a large freezer zip-lock bag.
 Keep in the freezer for up to 3 months.
-Thaw on room temperature.
+Thaw them at room temperature.

 Nutrition